--z/--time-cond <date expression>|<file>
+-z, --time-cond <date expression>

-(HTTP/FTP) Request a file that has been modified later than the given time and date, or one that has been modified before that time.
-The <date expression> can be all sorts of date strings or if it doesn't match any internal ones, it is taken as a filename and tries to get the modification date (mtime) from <file> instead.
-See the $curl_getdate(3)$ man pages for date expression details.
+(HTTP/FTP/FILE) Request a file that has been modified later than the given time and date, or one that has been modified before that time.
+The date expression can be all sorts of date strings or if it doesn't match any internal ones, it tries to get the time from a given file name instead!
+See the curl_getdate(3) man pages for date expression details.